cybercongress/cybercongress/ecosystem/cyber~Ecosystem development paper.md

 Web3 is a very broad term that can onviosuoly include endless amount of projects, (not including the already mentioned Urbit, Cosmos and Ethereum).
 For now, those are (in no particalur order): (1) [Everpidea](https://github.com/EveripediaNetwork/) (2) [FOAM](https://github.com/f-o-a-m/) (3) [Decentralnad](https://github.com/decentraland) (4) [Steem](https://github.com/steemit/steem) / [Golos](https://github.com/cyberway) communties - not neccaserely in their current implemtations, but we see those communtiies as very vital to helping us index blockahins (5) [Openbazaar](https://github.com/openbazaar) (6) [IOTA](https://github.com/iotaledger) (7) [Melonport](https://github.com/melonproject) (8) [Filecoin](https://github.com/filecoin-project) (9) [Polkadot](https://github.com/paritytech/polkadot) (10) [Augur](https://github.com/AugurProject) (11) [Aragon](https://github.com/aragon) (11) [Bitcoin](https://github.com/bitcoin/) (12)[MaidSafe](https://github.com/maidsafe).

 Please note, that by the above I want to describe a spectre of modern and efficient computers and their communities, rather than the foundations or organizations standing behind those projects.
 A distributed computer goes a mile further than the foundation behind it.
-This means onboarding communities and the ideas behind them rather than the corps behind those projects
+This means onboarding communities and the ideas behind them rather than the corps behind those projects.

+**Metrics and TA**<br>
+*TA*: All types of users | Focus on [#195](https://github.com/cybercongress/congress/issues/195) <br>
+*Measure Metrics*: commMetric | Total number of posts about Cyber to measure overall communtuy involvemnt.

+**Cyberc0n**<br>
+Off-line events allow communities to grow stronger.
+Hackathons and useful conferences can help to build-up new teams together, allow form fabulous new creations.
+A perfect example of how awesome events shape the world was [DEVCON-0](https://ethereum-homestead.readthedocs.io/en/latest/introduction/history-of-ethereum.html), but we believe we can do much better.

+cyber~Congress ha already organised [one self-governing event](https://www.youtube.com/watch?v=GfG_mn6psRQ&list=PL-MRS5fkWajCmfAS1WxBVgtMdFPmS4WTZ).
+To our knowledge, it was the first world conference to be run by a smart contract.
+We think that this is how it should be.
+And just as others, we learn our lessons.

+In our plans for the coming year, to organise Cyberc0n-1.
+It will be a completely sovereign and a self-ruling entity, that humans can help to run.
+No more boring and long speeches.
+We plan entirely new formats, with whiteboards, geeks and ~blakc-jack~ coding.

+**Metrics and TA**<br>
+*TA*: Event participants <br>
+*Measure Metrics*: conMetric | Total number of participants at the event that claimed a gift after the event.

 **Friendly aliens and partenrships**<br>
 To achieve some of the above goals we need to form strategic partnerships.
 Mind you, we do not expect any of the above projects to jump the train just because we are awesome.
 More so, as you can see, we believe that developing Cyber means developing computing, rather than developing foundations behind those computers.
 This means that we will first of all look for similar values with our future allies.